bemurphy/ocrb-pusher-demo/talk/job_coupling/job_coupling.md

 !SLIDE transition=cover bullets incremental

-# Our Model now couples to
+# Our model now couples to
 * The job (less bad)
 * Implementation details about queueing the job (wow, bad)